 Minimalist travel: surviving a road trip in a Mini Cooper.

 In February of 2016, our family hit a fun milestone.
 Our first family vacation!
 We spent a week and half in sunny Florida with my parents.
 We visited Daytona Beach and ended the week in Orlando visiting Disney World!
 It was an amazing time, but it wasn’t without its challenges.
 You see, we don’t own a van or an SUV.
 We went to Florida and back in a Mini Cooper.
 You read that right.
 A Mini Cooper with 5.7 cubic feet of cargo space plus 2 adults, 2 kids, and 2 booster seats.
 So as you can imagine, I know a little bit about minimalistic travel 😉

 I packed one suitcase for each of my kids.
 My mom got them kid sized suitcases (much like this one!) for the trip and were the perfect size for them to travel with and pack their clothes.
 My husband and I packed our things in a small suitcase, and I used one reusable grocery bag for toiletries all our toiletries.
 I also had my large Cindy Tote from Thirty-one, and my husband had his go-bag.
 As you can see, it didn’t leave room for much else.
 But we managed to get it all packed and had a great time!
 Here is how we did it.

 Minimalist Travel Tips

 My biggest piece of advice for minimalistic traveling is plan to do laundry at some point during your vacation.
 I know doing laundry during vacation doesn’t sound fun but it is the easiest way to minimize your luggage.
 I’m a firm believer that you need a down day on vacation which gives you the perfect opportunity to do laundry.
-I also suggest doing laundry before you go home which leaves one less chore when you arrive.
+We took along some of our DIY laundry detergent and did laundry right in the condo we were staying in.